vyca2017/content/content/tutorials/clients/calling-the-api-from-a-function-with-request.md

     - wejileech9
   more:
   - taith2va1l
-  - saigai7cha
 ---

-# Calling the API from a mutation callback with plain HTTP
+# Calling the API from a Function with plain HTTP

-In mutation callbacks, you can run arbitrary code like [sending a notification email](!alias-saigai7cha) or [getting an alert in your Slack channel](!alias-dah6aifoce) as a reaction to a mutation.
+In mutation callbacks, you can run arbitrary code as a reaction to a mutation.
 Sometimes, you need to query additional data from your Graphcool endpoint or want to perform another mutation right in the function.

-> If you want to follow along with this example, make sure to read the [starting guide](!alias-thaeghi8ro) on how to set up a GraphQL backend in less than 5 minutes first.

 You can make calls to the [Simple API](!alias-heshoov3ai) or [Relay API](!alias-aizoong9ah) by doing plain HTTP requests or using a lightweight GraphQL client like Lokka.
 In this guide we will use plain HTTP requests to make calls to the Simple API of your Graphcool project.